List of Keto Vegetables – 12 Keto Veggies

 This inexpensive vegetable is versatile and can be used as an ingredient in almost all salads and soups.

-You can also combine them with cheese, eggs, meats and prepare burritos or dumplings.
+You can also combine cabbage with cheese, eggs, and meat to prepare burritos or dumplings.
 Like other cruciferous vegetables like broccoli and Brussels sprouts, cabbage is an excellent low-calorie, fiber-rich addition to your keto diet.

 12. Vegetables that do not fit into the keto diet

 You are rarely advised to avoid vegetables.
-But when your goal is to consume under 50 grams of carbs daily, you need to adjust to fit these limits.
+But when you aim to consume under 50 grams of carbs daily, you must adjust to fit these limits.

-As mentioned above, root vegetables like beetroot, potato, sweet potato, rutabaga, celeriac, onion, etc., contain relatively high amounts of carbohydrates and, therefore, are not the best options for a keto diet.
+As mentioned above, root vegetables like beetroot, potato, sweet potato, rutabaga, celeriac, and onion contain relatively high amounts of carbohydrates and are, therefore, not the best options for a keto diet.

 You can still include some of them in your dishes.
 For example, onions can be used for seasoning and consumed in small amounts.